vvlisn/env-to-annotation-policy/README.md

 The policy also includes end-to-end tests that verify the WebAssembly module behavior using the `kwctl` CLI.
 These tests validate:

 1. Mutation behavior:
-   - Correct annotation addition for single and multiple paths.
+   - Correct annotation addition for single and multiple environment variables.
    - Addition of custom annotations.
    - No mutation when the target environment variable is not found.